jkbredsquiggles/whitelabeldocumentation/Cognito.md

 ### To use custom domain

-skipped this as we figured out how to avoid using the hosted UI and this this section was for setting up a custom domain for the hosted UI
+Set up a custom domain.
+Use the event name.